 Learn more about the application process for federal financial aid and OSU scholarships.

 The Fine Print

 Please note that University charges are billed on a term by term basis, whereas the Net Price Calculator will provide a yearly estimate.
 To assist in your budgeting, and to determine the approximate billing per term, divide the amount given by the number of terms (Typically Fall, Winter, & Spring).
 OSU’s FAFSA priority deadline, which is used in the awarding of some federal and institutional aid, is February 28th.
 Not all students receive financial aid.
-In 2009-2010, 56% of our full-time entering freshman received grant/scholarship aid.
-Students may also be eligible for student loans and work-study.
 With the exception of some scholarships, a current FAFSA application is needed to be awarded financial aid (including student loans).